w3c/wai-curricula/content/designer/interaction-design.md

 {% include excol.html type="start" %}

-### Topic: Forms Design

-{% include excol.html type="middle" %}

-Refer back to [Designer Module 2: Information Design, Topic Labels and Instructions](/curricula/designer-modules/information-design/#topic-labels-and-instructions).
-Show examples of labels and instructions in the context of forms and other complex widgets.

-Show examples of text and visual notifications for error messages and other types of feedback for forms and other custom widgets.
-Explain that notifications may have different levels of priority when in the context of a complex application.
-Defining such levels of priority and which types of notifications each of them should contain is a designers' responsibility.

-Show examples of different ways to group large amounts of selectable data.
-For example, filtering out data into smaller pieces to better handle data, and enable mechanisms to type the first letters of their desire option to select data more efficiently.

-#### Learning outcomes for Topic

-Students should be able to:

-* design user experiences that consider position, appearance, and naming for labels, instructions, and notifications
-* define visual and non-visual instructions about which input fields are required
-* define clear instructions about changes in context before the control that originates such changes
-* define overall instructions about existing time limits in a form and about how they can be adjusted, extended, and turned off
-* define clear instructions about the current step and about the total number of steps involved in a multi-step form
-* define error messages in the page title or before the form control that
-  * identify the fields in error
-  * describe the cause of the error
-  * provide suggestions to correct the error
-* define meaningful and descriptive notification messages, for example:
-  * on input (to communicate if the provided input is valid or invalid
-  * on task completion (to communicate success or failure of a specific task)
-* design user experiences to queue and prioritize application notifications coming from different components
-* design user experiences to store and check notifications that disappear after a period of time at the users' pace
-* identify related requirements for developers to code labels, instructions, and notifications appropriately

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-* Show examples of different components that accept user input (such as buttons, links, lists, and grids) across rich applications or complex widgets.
-Emphasize that each should have a clear name that allows to identify its purpose.
-For reference on how to provide names for different user interface components, see technique [G197: Using labels, names, and text alternatives consistently for content that has the same functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G197).
-* Demonstrate how labels for form fields are placed differently depending on the components, the language, and the user expectations.
-For example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
-Labels for radio buttons are placed to the right of the field or below it in left-to-right languages, or to the left of the field or above it in right-to-left languages.
-* Show examples of required and non-required form fields.
-Explain that instructions for which of the fields is required should be provided using several mechanisms, including textual and visual cues.
-* Present examples of time limits, such as those warning about session expirations.
-Explain that instructions need to be provided so that users are aware of the time limits, and mechanisms need to be implemented to stop, adjust, or extend time limits.
-Explain that defining and providing the instructions is a designers' responsibility, whereas implementing mechanisms to stop, extend, or adjust time limits is a responsibility shared with the developer.
-* Show examples of multi-step forms.
-Explain that overall instructions should be provided about the current step in a form and about the total number of steps involved.
-* Show examples of different types of error messages, including overall information about errors, specific information about each of the fields in error, and suggestions for correcting such errors when possible.
-Show examples of user interfaces with and without such error messages and explain that these enable several groups of people with disabilities to better interact and understand the contents.
-* Show examples of different mechanisms to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
-* Show examples of overlapping notifications in the context of complex applications.
-Explain that some users may find it daunting to process several notifications at the same time, so a mechanism needs to be defined that allows to prioritize notifications based on their relevance.
-Explain that defining mechanisms to prioritize notifications based on their relevance is a designers' responsibility, whereas implementing the mechanisms is a developers' responsibility.

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to assess knowledge:

-* Practical &mdash; Present students with a form and ask them to define labels for each of the fields.
-Assess how students provide clear and descriptive names for each of the form fields.
-* Practical &mdash; Give students an application and ask them to provide names for each of the application subsections.
-Assess how students identify application subsections and provide clear and understandable names for each.
-* Practical &mdash; Give students a form and ask them to provide the necessary instructions for users to understand each of the fields and fill in the form.
-Assess how students provide clear and concise instructions.

-{% include excol.html type="end" %}

-{% include excol.html type="start" %}

 ### Topic: Keyboard Interactions

 {% include excol.html type="middle" %}

-Discuss standard keyboard interactions, such as the use of the tab, enter, escape, and arrow keys.
-Explain that providing custom keyboard interactions can favor efficiency, but can also disrupt the users' expectations, thus designers need to document these interactions and make them consistent throughout the interface.
+Demonstrate standard keyboard interactions, for example the use of the tab, enter, escape, and arrow keys.
+Explain that providing custom keyboard interactions can favor efficiency, but can also disrupt the users' expectations.
+Thus designers need to document these interactions and make them consistent throughout the interface.
-Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.
+Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing such interactions is a responsibility shared with the developer.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design user experiences for keyboard navigation through and inside custom components, for example:
+* design user experiences for keyboard navigation through and inside components, for example:
   * using the tab key to move through different components
   * using the enter key to enter a specific component and to select a specific item on a component
-  * using the arrow keys to move through elements inside components, such as application menus, dialogs, list items and grid cells
+  * using the arrow keys to move through elements inside components, including application menus, dialogs, list items, and grid cells
   * using the escape key to exit components
   * using first letter navigation to jump to specific pieces of data in lists and grids
   * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
-* design user experiences that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible
+* evaluate the use of custom keyboard interactions and select keyboard interactions that avoid conflicts with the operating system, browser, and assistive technologies when possible
 * cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
-* define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
+* define methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
 * define focus indicators that are visible and that have appropriate contrast ratios for complex widgets
-* describe related requirements for developers to implement keyboard support for components that accept user input
+* identify related requirements for developers to implement keyboard support for components that have no keyboard support by default

 #### Teaching Ideas for Topic